HunaizaSolanki/HunaizaSolanki/README.md

 - 👋 Hi, I’m @HunaizaSolanki
 - 👀 I’m interested in Front-end-development and also in learning new technologies.
 - 🌱 I’m currently learning ReactJS and Artificial Intelligence.
-- Currently working as a junior mobile application developer.
+- Working as a junior mobile application developer.
 - 📫 You can reach me through my email: hunaizariaz10@gmail.com.

 <!---